-- 2.1 The air and creepage distances for essential equipment shall be dimensioned as appropriate in accordance with IEC publication 60664-1 on the basis of the following values for
+2.1 The air and creepage distances for essential equipment shall be dimensioned as appropriate in accordance with IEC publication 60664-1 on the basis of the following values for

-- Rating operating voltage Ue
+- Rating operating voltage U_e

 - Overvoltage category III

 - Fouling grade 3

 - Insulation material group IIIa.

+Table 1.7 Colour code for signalling devices

+Colour Meaning Explanation Red Danger or alarm Warning of danger or a situation which requires immediate action Yellow Caution Change or impending change of conditions Green Safety (normal operating and normal working Indication of a safe situation conditions) Blue Instruction / information (specific meaning Blue may be given meaning which is not assigned according to the need in the case covered by the three above colours: red, considered (e.g. operational readiness)) yellow and green White No specific meaning assigned (neutral) General information, e.g. for confirmation

-- 2.2 Smaller clearances and creepage distances may be accepted, provided a reduced level of contamination is proved (degree of protection).
+2.2 Smaller clearances and creepage distances may be accepted, provided a reduced level of contamination is proved (degree of protection).

-- 2.3 For the air and creepage distances of main busbars in power station switchboards, main groups, and emergency and propulsion switchboards, see Section 5.
+2.3 For the air and creepage distances of main busbars in power station switchboards, main groups, and emergency and propulsion switchboards, see Section 5.